Please read the following important terms and conditions before placing an order for Goods with Hartley Botanic, Inc.

 13.4.7 at written direction from yourself, delete or return your Protected Personal Data and copies thereof to you on termination or expiry of the Contract unless required by Applicable Law to store your Protected Personal Data; and

-13.5 You consent to Hartley Botanic Limited appointing third-party processors of your Protected Personal Data under this Contract.
-As between yourself and Hartley Botanic Limited, you authorise third party contractors to process any of your Protected Personal Data (as defined in the Data Protection Legislation) provided that the third party contractor’s agreement with Hartley Botanic Limited is:
+13.5 You consent to Hartley Botanic, Inc. appointing third-party processors of your Protected Personal Data under this Contract.
+As between yourself and Hartley Botanic Limited, you authorise third party contractors to process any of your Protected Personal Data (as defined in the Data Protection Legislation) provided that the third-party contractor’s agreement with Hartley Botanic, Inc. is:

 13.5.1 on terms similar to these set out in clause 13 of this Contract; and